ZenithTelos/web_toast_js/README.md

 # Toasty_js

-A js library for toast to use on a web
+A js library for toast that uses tailwind css for styling

-Hello world